 One of the most mysterious objects ever discovered is the Saqqara Bird.
 Discovered in 1898, while excavating the tomb of Pa-di-lmen in Sappho, archaeologist Khalil Messiha came upon a wooden object resembling a bird.
-With a mere 7 inch wingspan, this object has baffled archaeologists and researchers for years.
-While there are many theories as to what this object is, until now no solid conclusion has been offered.
+With a mere seven-inch wingspan, this object has baffled archaeologists and researchers for years.
+While there are many theories as to what this object is until now, no solid conclusion has been offered.

 Many researchers have tried to debunk the theory that this piece is an actual prototype of an ancient flying machine, stating that it accidentally resembles a flying machine, but in the end, according to them, it is just a bird.

 The Saqqara bird does resemble a bird, it has eyes, it has a nose but the wings of the Saqqara bird are not similar to the wings of birds.
 They resemble the wings of a modern-day jet plane.
 To the middle of the rump, the wings are bit thicker, it is where the lift up is at the highest point.
 The wings become thinner to the end and those wings are modeled down and this is the point which proves that the Saqqara bird has an advanced aerodynamic design in its construction.
 What is also very important is that birds have no rudders, they don’t need rudders.

 Dr. Khalil Messiha published a paper in 1991 called African Experimental Aeronautics: A 2,000-Year-Old Model Glider wherein he detailed the following:

 “The wing is made of one piece of wood, and its span is exactly 18 cms.
 The part of the body is the thickest—8 millimeters.
 Then it tapers in thickness towards the tips.
 One can note also that there is a Dihedral angle which is slightly unequal on both sides due to slight distortion of the wood, caused by the passage of time.”